benant/web3.php/README.md

 This repository has forked version 0.1.4 of sc0vu/web3.php.
 The latest source for web3.php is in sc0vu/web3.php.
 I referenced https://web3js.readthedocs.io/en/1.0/.
+I created this repository to distinguish between synchronous and asynchronous operations.

 # Install